raphyduck/api_docs/source/includes/_rest.md

             <tr>
               <td><strong>is_postonly</strong></td>
               <td>[bool]</td>
-              <td>true if the order should be put only.
+              <td>true if the order should be post only.
 Default is false.
 Only relevant for limit orders.</td>
             </tr>
             </tbody>
             </table>